 Ogre’s participation with the Thunderbolts would find itself cut short when he was secretly abducted and replaced by Techno.

 As Abner found himself rebuilding his criminal reputation under the orders of the CSA, he eventually managed to steal the Omega-32 from Hammer and set up a meeting with Hammer at a secluded location.
-However Abner's former teammates would arrive on the scene that forced Abner into fighting against the Thunderbolts.
-Eventually Abner would change his thoughts about working with CSA because of his lack of trust for them and would find himself rejoining the Thunderbolts once more.
-Knowing the Abner’s membership would cause problems with the CSA, Hawkeye not only offered Justine Hammer to Gyrich, but also blackmailed him into releasing Abner from their custody for their illegal use of Abner to obtain the Omega-32.
+However Abner's former teammates would arrive on the scene forcing Abner into fighting against the Thunderbolts.
+Eventually, Abner would change his thoughts about working with the CSA because of his lack of trust for them and would find himself rejoining the Thunderbolts once more.
+Knowing Abner’s membership would cause problems with the CSA, Hawkeye not only offered Justine Hammer to Gyrich, but also blackmailed him into releasing Abner from their custody for their illegal use of Abner to obtain the Omega-32.

-Agreeing to Hawkeye’s terms by ensuring that Abner was no longer wanted from the authorities, he would still be recognized as a convicted felon who was currently serving sentence at Seagate Prison.
-Because of this, Abner was forced into altering his appearance with not only a new suit of armor, but having Ogre (Techno) alter his facial appearance.
-However the process was purposely flawed for Techno’s own amusement that caused Abner to take on the appearance of an African American.
-Because of this, Abner lost his relationship with Songbird, but still became more dedicated to his return to the team and towards Hawkeye for all that he did as a leader.
+Agreeing to Hawkeye’s terms by ensuring that Abner was no longer wanted by the authorities, he would still be recognized as a convicted felon who was currently serving his sentence at Seagate Prison.
+Because of this, Abner was forced into altering his appearance.
+Not only with a new suit of armor, but having Ogre (Techno) alter his facial appearance.
+However the process was purposely flawed for Techno’s own amusement that caused Abner to take on the appearance of an African-American.
+Because of this, Abner lost his relationship with Songbird, but still became more dedicated to his return to the team and towards Hawkeye for all that he did as their leader.

 A Rising Threat

-With the Thunderbolts successfully reclaiming their position as heroes among the public, a new threat was awaiting them, a threat that first began long before Hawkeye decided to join and lead the Thunderbolts.
+With the Thunderbolts successfully reclaiming their position as heroes among the public, a new threat awaited them, a threat that first began long before Hawkeye decided to join and lead the Thunderbolts.

-When joining the Thunderbolts, Hawkeye promised the team that they would be pardoned if he publicly lead them, when in reality this was denied by CSA who also advised and warned Hawkeye’s actions if he ever decided on joining the team of wanted criminals.
+When joining the Thunderbolts, Hawkeye promised the team that they would be pardoned if he publicly lead them, when in reality this was denied by the CSA who also advised and warned Hawkeye of his actions if he ever decided on joining the team of wanted criminals.

-After the recent incident of blackmailing Henry Gyrich for Jenkins freedom, Gyrich would react to this by plotting the assassination of each Thunderbolts member.
-Secretly Gyrich had plans of eliminating all super powered individuals by infecting them with hard air molecules.
+After the recent incident of blackmailing Henry Gyrich for Jenkins' freedom, Gyrich would react to this by plotting the assassination of each Thunderbolts member.
+Secretly, Gyrich had plans of eliminating all super-powered individuals by infecting them with hard-air molecules.
 As a way to test this, Gyrich revived Jack Monroe before infecting him with nanobites so that he would be mentally forced into Gyrich’s control.
-Possibly inspired from the actions of the original Scourge who assassinated a number of costumed criminals, Gyrich had Monroe take up a costumed identity as a new version of the Scourge.
+Possibly inspired by the actions of the original Scourge who assassinated a number of costumed criminals, Gyrich had Monroe take up a costumed identity as a new version of the Scourge.

-Gyrich used Scourge to test the hard air molecules on the Thunderbolts team member Jolt, who Gyrich disliked the most because of her being a possible threat to his goals.
-As Scourge managed to kill the young Thunderbolt, this event led to the remaining Thunderbolts in a state of shock and mourn that affected Moonstone, Atlas, and Techno the most.
+Gyrich used Scourge to test the hard-air molecules on the Thunderbolts team member Jolt, who Gyrich disliked the most because of her being a possible threat to his goals.
+As Scourge managed to kill the young Thunderbolt, this event left the remaining Thunderbolts in a state of shock and mourn that affected Moonstone, Atlas, and Techno the most.

 Fleeing from the V-Battalion, Dallas sought shelter from the Thunderbolts after exposing her identity to them to gain trust.
 As both Thunderbolts and V-Battalion fought each other over Riordan, Crimson Cowl secretly teleported to the scene and kidnapped Dallas.
-Eventually both V-Battalion and Thunderbolts realized that Dallas was missing, and because of this V-Battalion left the fight with the belief that the Thunderbolts were responsible for Dallas’s successful escape when in reality she was a unwilling pawn for Crimson Cowl’s scheme.
+Eventually both V-Battalion and Thunderbolts realized that Dallas was missing and, because of this, V-Battalion left the fight with the belief that the Thunderbolts were responsible for Dallas’ successful escape when in reality she was an unwilling pawn for Crimson Cowl’s scheme.

-With V-Battalion leaving the scene and Dallas mysteriously disappeared, the Thunderbolts instantly assumed that V-Battalion were responsible for Dallas’s abduction.
+With V-Battalion leaving the scene and Dallas' mysterious disappearance, the Thunderbolts instantly assumed that V-Battalion was responsible for Dallas’ abduction.
 After the incident, the Thunderbolts would be offered assistance from the Sandman after learning that they were traveling to the country Symkaria.
-With Sandman and Thunderbolts finally locating V-Battalion, both teams would realize that either team was aware of Dallas’s existence and would be forced into an alliance after Sandman revealed his true goals on traveling to Symkaria, which was to kill Silver Sable.
-With both Thunderbolts and V-battalion halting Sandman’s attack, Dallas found herself framed for Crimson Cowls crimes before making her escape.
-Even though Dallas managed to flee from Crimson Cowl, she was seriously injured to where it cost her to lose mobility.
+With Sandman and the Thunderbolts finally locating V-Battalion, both teams would realize that neither team was aware of Dallas’ existence and would be forced into an alliance after Sandman revealed his true goals on traveling to Symkaria, which was to kill Silver Sable.
+With both Thunderbolts and V-battalion halting Sandman’s attack, Dallas found herself framed for Crimson Cowl's crimes before making her escape.
+Even though Dallas managed to flee from Crimson Cowl, she was seriously injured to where it caused her to lose mobility.
 Because of her situation, Dallas respectfully turned herself to the authorities to be sentenced for crimes that she never committed.

 Baron Zemo would later meet his fate when Scourge located the criminal mastermind and murdered him under the command of Gyrich.
 During this time, Techno confiscated Jolt's body and secretly kept her alive because of her genetic powers.